Dear Congressional Republicans,

 Credential Check, or Who The Hell Does This Guy Think He Is?

 About that hole in my side.
 I have an ileostomy.
-Translation: my colon was surgically removed a few years back, and now I poop into a bag.
-It's not something I ever wanted to say here on my blog--or to anyone, anywhere.
+Translation: my colon was surgically removed and now I poop into a bag.
+It's not something I particularly wanted to say here on my blog--or to anyone, anywhere.
 Hello, I'm Doug, I poop into a bag.
 What's your name?
-Even a lot of my friends don't know this about me.
-(Hi, friends!
-Now you know.
-Don’t sweat it.)
-I don't want anyone's pity or to be thought of as Mr. Inspirational or anything other than just some normal dude.

 I persevered.
 I'm not one to back down from a challenge.
 And I happened to be fortunate enough to have fantastic health insurance and, therefore, world-class medical care.
-Graduated from Carleton College (multiple surgeries and hospitalizations, weeks of missed classes … honors grad, newspaper editor, commencement speaker), then worked in a quintessentially manic corporate job.
-Long hours, contagious stress—which just so happens to be really, really bad for people with autoimmune disorders, causing and exacerbating flare-ups.
-It made me even more sick, which made it achingly difficult to find the time and energy to pursue my real dream, to be a travel writer.
+Got a college degree (with honors, yo) then worked in a quintessentially manic corporate job.
+Long hours, contagious stress, never-ending flare-ups; life was an actual shitshow, which made it achingly difficult to find the time and energy to pursue my real dream, to be a writer.
 The corporate gig was largely about getting health care, a perk that doesn’t come with freelance writing and is something that I absolutely can’t live without.

-Snapshot: Nine months after surgery, an ecstatic, energetic, so-THAT’S-what-it’s-like-to-be-healthy-I-had-no-idea Doug arrives in Europe, amazed and amused that he’s made it here.
-The next year, he goes back.
-He writes a book about his travels, Europe on Five Wrong Turns a Day; it was published last year by Perigee Books/Penguin.
+Nine months later, healthy for the first time in my adult life, I flew to Europe, amazed and amused that I'd made it here.
+The next year, I went back.
+And I wrote about it--the tale of my travels, Europe on Five Wrong Turns a Day, was published last year by Perigee Books/Penguin.

 "Yeah, so?
 It all worked out for you--quit complaining."